christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Medici did not create the foundational lie, but they financed, refined, and physically produced the "ancient" manuscripts that cemented it into Western consciousness (look up the similarities between Plato and Gemistus Pletho whose patron was also Cosimo de Medici).
 Their forger-in-chief was Poggio Bracciolini.
 Poggio Bracciolini held the position of Apostolic Secretary to the Pope which gave him access to the Vatican Library and is who is the one credited with "rediscovering" most ancient manuscripts from antiquity, but he was not working alone.
 He was part of a curia-wide network that included Lorenzo Valla, Niccolò Niccoli, and other humanists.

+Poggio Bracciolini is credited with rediscovering all of the Latin texts, and Giovanni Aurispa, who was a tutor of Lorenzo de' Medici, is credited with rediscovering most of the Greek classics including all of Plato.

 Three things helped cement the forgery: 1)Cosimo de' Medici financed the Council of Florence (1438-1445) which brought Eastern scholars like Gemistus Pletho and Bessarion (who became a Cardinal and donated his Greek manuscripts to Venice) to Italy, 2) The Council of Florence happened right before the fall of Constantinople (1453) which brought Byzantine manuscripts to Italy – which were then forged into "ancient" Greek and Roman texts, and 3)The Printing Press was invented in the 1440s which allowed these forgeries to be mass-produced and standardized across Europe.

 Cosimo de' Medici also founded the Platonic Academy of Florence which was led by Marsilio Ficino where students of Gemistos Pletho taught.
 People like Leonardo DiVinci, Michelangelo, Botticelli, Ghirlandaio and Perugino all came from this school.
 Their art was not "inspired" by Neoplatonism in a vacuum; it was a deliberate visual propaganda campaign.
 Botticelli's Birth of Venus and Primavera are masterpieces of Neoplatonic allegory, designed to propagate the Medici's synthesized, classical-Christian worldview.